microsoft/vcpkg/docs/commands/common-options.md

 Specifies the directory containing [`vcpkg.json`](../users/manifests.md).

-Defaults to searching upwards from the current working directory.
+Defaults to searching upwards from the current working directory for the nearest `vcpkg.json`.

+<a name="x-buildtrees-root"></a>

 ## `--x-buildtrees-root=<path>`